NikhilURao/H1B_VisaProject/README.md

 lon: longitude of the Worksite
 lat: latitude of the Worksite

-Use all the following tools
+Use of all the following tools
 HDFS
-MapReduce - any 4 programs
+MapReduce - 4 programs
-Hive - any 4 programs
+Hive - 4 programs
-Pig - any 4 programs
+Pig - 4 programs
 Sqoop
 Mysql
 Excel
-Project should Menu based using shell script in Unix
+Project is a menu based using shell script in Unix

 Case Status